Can You Break Someone's Arm with an Armbar?

 Humerus (upper arm)

 The radius and the ulna are significantly thinner than the humerus bone, making them much easier to break.
-However, it's possible to use an armbar to fracture any of those three bones with enough force.
+However, with enough focused force, it’s possible to use an armbar to fracture any of those three bones.

-Still, bone fractures are much less likely than hyperextension injuries and dislocations for one simple reason.
-It takes significantly more force to break through the durable tissues of your arm bones than it does to damage the soft ligaments of your elbow.
+Still, bone fractures remain much less likely than the other injuries we mentioned for one simple reason—it takes significantly more force to break through the durable tissues of your arm bones than it does to damage the comparatively softer ligaments of your elbow joint.

 How Do You Execute an Armbar?

-To perform an armbar, you'll need to control both ends of your opponent's arm and hold it in an extended position.
-Then, you'll apply force to your opponent's elbow to force the joint past its natural range of motion.
+To perform an armbar, you’ll need to control both ends of your opponent’s arm and hold it in an extended position.
+Then, you’ll apply force near your opponent’s elbow to force their arm past its normal range of motion.

 Basic Armbar Technique